NeurodataWithoutBorders/nwb_hackathons/HCK16_2023_Granada_RH/README.md

 Following the event, participants will be invited to apply for a Kavli Foundation Neurodata Discovery Award, which awards $50,000 of funding to continue data reanalysis projects that come out of the NeuroDataReHack event.

+This event is held as a satellite of the [IBRO World Conference 2023](http://ibro2023.org) with the goal of making it more accessible to diverse participants who might not otherwise have the opportunity to participate in this workshop.
+Attendance of IBRO 2023 is not a requirement for application.

 This event will primarily focus on analyzing existing data in NWB and on DANDI, **not** converting data to NWB.
 If you are interested in learning how to convert data, consider signing up for an NWB User Days event.